We treat Heroin addiction

 Heroin may make a person very sick and nauseous the first time they use it.
 Vomiting and dizziness are common.
-People generally take Heroin to feel an extreme state of relaxation in which they are free from stress.
-It makes a person feel happy, sleepy and calm – all at the same time, leading to an overall state of euphoria and bliss.
 Over time, using Heroin has a great impact on the brain, causing the user to crave more of the drug and build up a tolerance.
 Because it is so addictive, weaning an addict off of the substance and replacing it with another drug is usually the safest way to get them clean and recovered from addiction.

 Common indications of Heroin abuse are:

-What are the Warning Signs of Heroin Addiction?
+What are the warning signs of an Heroin addiction?

 Those struggling with Heroin addiction generally feel lethargic and tired, with feelings of loss and despair.
 Psychological problems associated with Heroin addiction can cause a person to struggle in their performance at work or in education.
 They may also display secretive behaviour and become aggressive if the subject of drugs is approached, wear long-sleeved clothing to conceal their arms (where they have been injecting), or lie and demonstrate general secrecy on their whereabouts and drug-taking.